-The regression results are presented in Table 1.
-All regressions are based on the same specification given in equation (6), above, but differ according to the dependent variable.
+Table 1 presents the regression results.
+All regressions are based on the same specification given in equation (6), but they differ according to the dependent variable.
 The dependent variable in column (1) takes the value 100 if the owner protested directly and 0 otherwise.
 The basic aid letter increased the probability of protesting by 1.792 pp, an effect that is highly statistically significant (p-value<0.001).
-In turn, the extra aid letter increased the protest probability even more, by 3.509 pp (p-value<0.001).
+The extra aid letter increased the protest probability even more, by 3.509 pp (p-value<0.001).